aish-w/OOP-Programming/README.md

 For example, consider a car.
 You only need to know how to run a car, and not how the wires are connected inside it.
 This is obtained using Abstraction.

 ## Inheritance
+Inheritance is one of the major features of object-oriented programming, by which an entity inherits some characteristics and behaviors of some other entity and makes them their own.
+Inheritance helps to improve and facilitate code reuse.

+### Types of Inheritance
+1)Single inheritance
+2)Multiple inheritances
+3)Multi-level inheritance
+4)Hierarchical inheritance
+5)Hybrid inheritance

+##Access Specifiers & Mode of Inheritance
+The access restriction specified to the class members (whether it is member function or data member) is known as access specifiers.\
+Access Modifiers are of 3 types:

+1)Private - It can neither be accessed nor be viewed from outside the class 2)Protected - It can be accessed if and only if the accessor is the derived class 3)Public - It can be accessed or be viewed from outside the class